 “When it comes to general wellness, small positive changes can go a long way,” said Dale Swims, D.O.

-, a board-certified internal medicine physician with Swedish Medical Group.
+, a board-certified internal medicine physician with Endeavor Health Medical Group.
 “Maintaining your health is a full-time job, but it doesn’t have to take the place of your career.”

 Here are six things to incorporate into every workday.